-Within a crowdsourcing campaign, idea collection and review is followed by development and implementation of new concepts.
-At best, crowdsourcing is perfectly inclusive; the idea that most-effectively addresses a given challenge is the idea that gets selected for implementation.
+Within a crowdsourcing campaign, idea collection and review are followed by the development and implementation of new concepts.
+At best, crowdsourcing is perfectly inclusive; the idea that most effectively addresses a given challenge is the idea that gets selected for implementation.
 Diversity fosters inclusion as workforce-submitted ideas are used to renew agency processes, policies, tools, and methods.
-Crowdsourcing uses diverse perspectives and abilities to identify new opportunities, promoting inclusion through implementation of ideas submitted by unique individuals.
-Members understand that leadership wants to hear their ideas, feeling included when they see their creativity and expertise being used to advance the organization.
+Crowdsourcing uses diverse perspectives and abilities to identify new opportunities, promoting inclusion through the implementation of ideas submitted by unique individuals.
+Members understand that leadership wants to hear their ideas, and feel included when they see their creativity and expertise being used to advance the organization.

 Integrating Workforce Perspective into Strategic Planning

 Crowdsourcing is also a powerful tool for strengthening the entire strategic planning process.
 Since strategic plans are intended to influence the next half-decade of agency policy, taking time to open a discussion with the workforce prior to drafting an agency strategy could mean the difference between an impactful document and another piece of “shelfware.”
 A focused discussion among the agency workforce can be a valuable form of ethnographic research ensuring new strategic goals and objectives are aligned with employee priorities.